H3llKa1ser/SOC-Assistant-Guide/Methodology/Digital Forensics/GUID Partition Table (GPT).md

 | 80–83          | 4            | Number of Partition Entries      | `80 00 00 00`                                       |
 | 84–87          | 4            | Size of Each Partition Entry     | `80 00 00 00`                                       |
 | 88–91          | 4            | CRC32 of Partition Array         | `41 0D C0 22`                                       |

+### Quick Explanation

+Here are the simplified technical definitions:

+**1. Signature (8 bytes):** Identifier that marks a valid GPT header.
+Always contains the ASCII string "EFI PART" (0x45 46 49 20 50 41 52 54).

+**2. Revision (4 bytes):** GPT specification version number.
+Typically 0x00 00 01 00, representing version 1.0.

+**3. Header Size (4 bytes):** Length of the GPT header in bytes.
+Usually 0x5C 00 00 00 (92 bytes in little-endian decimal).

+**4. CRC32 of Header (4 bytes):** Checksum for validating header integrity.
+A mismatch indicates corruption or tampering.

+**5. Reserved (4 bytes):** Unused bytes reserved for future GPT specifications.

+**6. Current LBA (8 bytes):** Logical sector address of this GPT header.
+Normally sector 1 (LBA 1).

+**7. Backup LBA (8 bytes):** Logical sector address of the backup GPT header, typically located at the end of the disk.

+**8. First Usable LBA (8 bytes):** The earliest sector address where partition data can begin.

+**9. Last Usable LBA (8 bytes):** The final sector address where partition data can end.
+No partitions can extend beyond this point.

+**10. Disk GUID (16 bytes):** Globally Unique Identifier that uniquely identifies the disk.
+Formatted as a standard GUID (e.g., 1DF1B0D6-43BE-374E-B1E6-3866ECB17389).

+**11. Partition Entry Array LBA (8 bytes):** Logical sector address where the partition entry table begins.

+**12. Number of Partition Entries (4 bytes):** Maximum partition count supported.
+GPT standard allows 128 partitions (0x80 00 00 00).

+**13. Size of Each Partition Entry (4 bytes):** Size of each partition table entry in bytes.
+Typically 128 bytes (0x80 00 00 00).
+This is the metadata size, not the actual partition size.

+**14. CRC32 of Partition Array (4 bytes):** Checksum for validating the entire partition entry table integrity.
+Detects corruption or tampering.